dicemanx/gaurav-portfolio/index.md

 ---
 ### [Pracly Pro](demo.pracly.com) - 2017 to Present
 **Description:** A mini-ERP used by startup incubators, accelerators and early stage venture funds to do 3 things: Monitor their portfolio companies, Have quality mentor-founder interactions and to run operations and program management.
-The product has 10 main modules of functionality to achieve this.
+The product has 10 core modules to achieve this.
 All the functionality is also exposed via APIs.
 **Scale:** Used by multiple international B2B customers.
+50 to 100 users per customer.
 **Tech:**
 **Team:** Me, 1 Frontend developer, 1 Designer, 1 Business person
 **Role & Responsibilities:**